BestTimesToVisit.com Logo

 food

-Don't miss the 'aperitivo' culture!
-Around 6-8 PM, bars offer a drink (like a Spritz or local wine) that comes with a generous buffet of snacks.
-It's a fantastic way to sample local bites and often cheaper than having a separate appetizer and drink.
+Embrace the 'aperitivo' culture!
+From around 6 PM to 8 PM, bars offer a drink with a generous buffet of snacks and small dishes.
+It's a fantastic way to sample local specialties and often cheaper than having a separate dinner, especially at places like Caffè Mulassano or Baratti & Milano.

 transport